Breast uplift surgery

 • Your guide to breast augmentation.
 British Association of Aesthetic Plastic Surgeons. baaps.org.uk, published 2021

 • Frequently asked questions.
-British Association of Aesthetic Plastic Surgeons. baaps.org.uk, accessed 19 April 2022
+How do we know that a surgeon is fully trained in aesthetic surgery?
+British Association of Aesthetic Plastic Surgeons. baaps.org.uk, accessed September 2021

 The Patient Information Forum tick